 But you need to nail down exactly what it is you want to measure and how you’ll measure it before creating one.
 Make sure there’s a strong correlation between what you value and what the provider delivers.

 You need to define precisely what aspects of the services will be measured.
 Otherwise, you create “vulnerabilities” that providers can exploit.
 To eliminate vulnerabilities in your service level agreement, define clear standards that measure each service and a formula for calculating the end result.

 3. How Will You Measure Service Quality?

 A service quality that can’t be measured, invites problems.
 So make sure you define a specific method for measuring each service in your contract.
 This sets the bar for your provider.
 Key issues to keep when mind defining methods include accuracy, cost, and visibility.

 4. How Long Is The Measurement Period?

 This is the time horizon for provider performance.
 Usually, it’s monthly or quarterly.
 But it can be longer.
 Include how much time is in any measurement period.
 But remember, shorter periods give providers a “fresh” start more often than longer periods.

-Credits are what the provider gives you after a service-level failure or performance dips below a certain standard.
+Credits are what the provider gives you after a service failure or performance dips below a certain standard.
 The credits can come in the form of either a check or additional service.
 Both reduce the effective price of the services and the supplier’s profit margin.

-Let us put our proven experience in providing tech support for small and medium size companies to work for you.
+Let us put our proven experience in providing outsourced customer service for small and medium-sized companies to work for you.
 Request a quote from our sales team.